geopython/pywps/doc/source/configuration/index.rst

 .. note:: Windows users, you have to script some similar script as .bat
     file or in python.
 This example is written as SHELL script.

+.. note:: This script is to be used with combination of Apache only.
+If you
+    want to run `wps.py` from command line, use not this script, but the program itself.

 The file can look like this::

     #!/bin/sh